 reflective skills in understanding of the parallel processes (member of the group – conductor of the group); understanding of processes of group supervision.
 The theoretical lecturing is ordinary in 3 modules: psychoanalytic theory; introduction in group analytic process; theory and practice of groupanalytic work.
 In the theoretical lecturing different possibilities could be used like presentations, group discussions and workshops.

 Ending the training

 The training for group therapist is comppleted with: certification of the conductor of experiential group about ending the experiential part, and positive report of the supervisor.
-The diploma paper should have at least 2000 – 4000 words, and should bring critical description of the group analytic perspective referring to the exposed group, with reflections on practical work.
+The diploma paper should have at least 2000 – 4000 words, and should should be related to the theoretical representation of the problem that was detected during supervision.
 The trainees that during their essential training didn't have as minimum 40 hours of theoretical lecturing of psychopathology, and at the beginning of their training started to work in the field of mental health, the final examination of psychopathology organised by IGA is indispensable.
 The trainees that don't work in the institutions of mental health need to acquire 300 hours of clinical practice.
 The training is completed after the above mentioned conditions are met, with certificate regarding completion of the training for group therapist issued by IGA and signed by the president of IGA and supervisors/trainers included in the training.